 - The court will then assess the entitlement of each of the parties to the property.
 The court is prohibited from making any order unless it is satisfied that it is just and equitable to do so.

 - The court divides the property reflecting the parties’ entitlements.
 The court exercises its discretion when determining the actual allocation of property, however there is a general desire to preserve assets as much as possible.

 We specialise in property settlements involving multiple parties, the untangling of complex property interests, trusts and corporate structures as well as complicated superannuation concerns.
 Our family law team will ensure that you achieve a favourable property settlement.

-For assistance with your property settlement, contact our team of dedicated family lawyers in Brisbane or Melbourne.
+For assistance with your property settlement, contact our team of dedicated family lawyers in Brisbane, Sydney or Melbourne.